lpenguin/harlowe/README.md

     * The filename of a file in a slot can be displayed thus: `(print: $Saves's "Slot name")`.
  * `<script>` tags in passage text will now run.
 However, their behaviour is not well-defined yet - it's unclear even to me what sort of DOM they would have access to.
  * `<style>` tags in passage text can now be used without needing to escape their contents with the verbatim syntax (backticks).
  * `$Passages` is a special datamap variable that Harlowe controls - it's a "datamap of datamaps", where each data key is the name of a passage in the story, and each data value is a datamap containing information about that passage.
-For instance, you can obtain the prose for the "Cloister" passage with `$Passages's Cloister's prose`, or the tags with `$Passages's Cloister's tags`.
+For instance, you can obtain the source for the "Cloister" passage with `$Passages's Cloister's source`, or the tags with `$Passages's Cloister's tags`.
     * You can also edit these datamaps, and rewrite the story while it's being played - or, add a new passage datamap to `$Passages`, by running `(set: $Passages's ("My New Passage") to (datamap: "code", "My passage's text", "tags", (a:"my-tag", "my-tag-2"))` etc.
  * Added `(position-x:)` and `(position-y:)`: shorthands for giving a hook the CSS property `position:absolute` and a percentage `left` or `top`.
 The percentage argument is a number, ostensibly from 0 to 1, but potentially any number.
 One problem: while it should position the hook relative to the passage, it doesn't work correctly when nested - because, of course, `position:absolute` uses the nearest positioned element.
  * Added `(css:)` as a 'last resort' solution for styling elements, which is essentially the same as a raw HTML `<span style='...'>` tag, but can be combined with other changer commands.
 I feel obliged to offer this to provide some CSS-familiar users some access to higher functionality, even though it's not intended for general use in place of `(text-style:)`, `(position-x:)` or whatever.